 Users would commonly create Word documents where both an FYI Stationery and an FYI Template is selected.
 The Stationery must include a Word bookmark with the name Body to indicate where to include the text and any merge codes from the Template.
 If the Stationery is used without a Template, the bookmark has no effect.

-You can incorporate Merge Fields within Stationery and Templates used for Word documents.
+You can incorporate Merge Fields within Stationery and Templates used for Word documents and for Templates used for Excel spreadsheets.

 Merge Fields are used to bring in the following content: